jupyterlite/jupyterlite/docs/migration.md

 #### `@jupyterlite/kernel`

 The `IKernel` interface now includes a `changed` signal which is emitted when a kernel is started or stopped.
-This should only affect extensions providing implementing that interface to provide a custom kernel manager for JupyterLite.
+This should only affect extensions implementing that interface to provide a custom kernel manager for JupyterLite.

 ### Configuration